SPIX23/shaiya-solutions/ep5/readme.txt

 notes:

-added an updated version of shen's item mall fix for ep5 servers
+added an updated version of shen's item mall fix for ep5 servers along with the source code

 added a possible solution for capes being enchanted via client modification (likely accompanied by packet injection)